gvanastasov/codebook-typescript/README.md

 When typescript?

 It's worth noting that TypeScript introduces additional complexity compared to writing plain JavaScript.
 If you're working on a small project, have tight deadlines, or require rapid prototyping, TypeScript might not provide substantial benefits, and JavaScript could be a more suitable choice.

-Notes:

-- Javascript is a scripting language, also better known as interpreted language, meaning that the code is executed line by line at runtime rather than being compiled into a binary form before execution.
-The interpretation is usually done by a javascript interpretator - some common ones being Node.js, or any browser (with support for javascript, which is probably all of them).
-- Typescript is a superset of Javascript, which means that any valid JavaScript code is also valid TypeScript code.
-But in addition, it introduces a compiler (tsc) that translates TypeScript code into JavaScript, enabling you to leverage the additional features and benefits of TypeScript while still targeting JavaScript as the execution platform.
-- TS Scope - tsc considers all files included in the compiler to belong to the same global space.
-This applies for js files too if they are included by the config.
-To prevent scope polution, each file is wrapped inisde a  IIFE to separate scopes.
-- Technically a typical lifecycle of a javascript codebase, would be development, followed by runtime execution.
-There are of course other stages of the lifecycle, like transpiling, building, generating, testing, publishing, deploying and etc. For simplicity sake, in here we will sum all pre-runtime stages into 'development' and then 'runtime'.
-- Given all this, its safe to say, Typescript introduces a mandatory stage - compilation - as an additional cost, but prise of greatly reducing bugs is much appreciated.

 ## Chapters
 <details>